 Analyzing the measurement data may reveal certain problems such as low gain, pattern distortion, or frequency response issues.
 Since the Planar 804/1 VNA is still fully calibrated it can be used to tune and troubleshoot the antenna measurement in real time.
 For live antenna tuning, the analyzer is switched to S22 mode, and the user can make small modifications to the antenna while seeing the results immediately displayed.
 To identify multi-path and unwanted environment reflections, the VNA can be switched to S21 Time Domain mode.
 Reflections outside of the direct path will show up as unusually large spikes indicating that the signal is being reflected.
 The absorber can now be placed to block the unwanted reflections.
 After changes have been made to the antenna and/or the test setup, another measurement can be made quickly to verify and record these changes.
 The end result is a refined antenna design with accurate, publishable test data.

 Incorporating a PC-Based VNA

 Several specific features and modes of the analyzer were key in this application, including transmission, reflection, VSWR, dynamic range, Time Domain, and sweep speed.
 All of these are crucial for the measurement and design of antennas and related systems.
 Antenna measurements contain a large amount of data: a single polarization full spherical measurement using 10-degree resolution and 51 frequencies contains over 33,000 data points.
-The ability to automate these measurements using the Planar 804/1 VNA scripts and DAMS 5000 positioner saved many hours compared to manual testing.
+Automated antenna testing using the CMT VNA scripts and DAMS 5000 positioner save many hours compared to manual antenna testing.
 In this application the VNA’s high measurement speed of 100 µs enabled real-time tuning and fast data collection.